Legal Guide for Startups

 Your startup’s intellectual property (IP) is like the crown jewels—except way less shiny and way more important.
 Without protection, your groundbreaking app, brilliant slogan, or secret sauce could be up for grabs.
 And trust me, there are plenty of people who’d love to grab it.

-Trademarks: Your business name, logo, or slogan isn’t just catchy; it’s your brand’s identity.
+• Trademarks: Your business name, logo, or slogan isn’t just catchy; it’s your brand’s identity.
 Registering a trademark ensures no one else can slap your name on their knockoff product.
-Plus, it’s a great way to avoid awkward legal battles over who had the name first.
+Search the USPTO’s TESS database before you commit to a name, and read our U.S. Trademark Guide for Startups for the full process.

 Ignoring IP protection is like leaving your front door wide open with a sign that says, “Help yourself!”
 Don’t be that startup.
 Protect your IP by filing with the right regulatory entities, especially if you're looking to expand internationally and want to safeguard your innovations across borders.
 If you need help or a referral to a reputable IP attorney, reach out to us.